linzjs/linz/docs/api.rst

 model.generateForm(model, options)
 ----------------------------------

 Generate a form in the context of a Linz model.
-This is useful if you want to customise the form and is used by Linz internally.
+This is useful if you want to customise the form or to present a Linz form other than the create and edit views.
+This API is also used by Linz internally.

 model: object
 +++++++++++++++